 Congratulations on your new grant!
 The Foundation & Corporate Relations (FCR) Office is happy to work with you to ensure that your grant project is a success.
-Please review the following information about your grant.
-When you meet with the Foundation & Corporate Relations (FCR) and Financial Services Offices to set up your grant, the FCR Office will review this information with you and ask you to sign a form to indicate that you agree to follow the guidelines below.
+Please review the following information about your grant, and please sign the final page to indicate that you agree to follow the guidelines below.

 Publicizing your grant